slithy/rpg_module/rpg-1e-stats/rpg-1e-dataEntry.md

 This is supposed to be a combination of the `SA` and `SD` fields above, but it can be abbreviated and compressed to save space.
+Always separate the SA and SD sections with a semicolon.
+For tips, compare the MM1 entries with the DMG; the DMG often has a shorter convention.

+If the SA or SD fields mention psionics or magic resistance, it is still a good idea to include them here because the normal psionic or MR columns are not included in every output format.

 ---